agile-students-fall2025/4-final-commyounity/README.md

 - npm (comes with Node.js)
 - A Mockaroo API key (free account available at [mockaroo.com](https://www.mockaroo.com/))

+> **Note on mock friends data:** The friends/friend-requests service only seeds mock data in development.
+To enable seeding locally, set `ALLOW_MOCK_FRIEND_SEED=true` in `back-end/.env`.
+Leave this unset/false in production so no fake friends are inserted; production should use real Mongo data instead.

 ### Quick Start

 1. **Clone the repository**